 1. Know Before You Go

-Starting July 1st, the Outdoor Visitor Center, Weir and Young Studios, and Weir Barn are all open Wednesday through Sunday, and the park offers art programs, outdoor tours, and more!
+Park grounds are open daily from sunrise to sunset.
 For up to date information and hours, visit our Basic Information page and check the Event Calendar!

 2. BYOW—Bring Your Own Water

 Stay hydrated while visiting Weir Farm!
 Park Restrooms are closed for the off-season, and no drinking water is available, please plan accordingly.
 Visitors are encouraged to bring their own water and a water bottle.

 Pack in and pack out!
 We appreciate your help in keeping the park clean, packing out your trash, and recreating responsibly.
 Learn more about the Leave No Trace Principles.

 4. Make Art in the Park

 Bring your own supplies year-round.
 In-season (May - October), stop by the Visitor Center to pick up free-to-use art supplies and Take Part in Art!
 Note that cleaning art supplies in the bathroom in not allowed.

 Weir Farm is fun for the whole family!
 Junior Ranger activities are available both online and in the park.

 6. Bring Your Furry Friend

 Dogs are welcome at Weir Farm!
 Be sure to bag your pet's waste and keep them on a leash.
 Doggy bag stations are located throughout the park.